-House Bill No. 1976 proposes the establishment of a Digital Identification Program under a new Chapter 526 in the Transportation Code.
-The bill defines "digital identification" to include various forms of digital licenses such as digital driver's licenses, personal identification certificates, handgun licenses, and hunting or fishing licenses.
-The Department of Public Safety, in consultation with the Parks and Wildlife Department, is tasked with creating this program, which will involve assessing and upgrading existing infrastructure, providing a digital identification solution that can be presented on wireless devices, and ensuring that law enforcement can accept digital identification.
+The bill, H.B.
+No. 1976, proposes the establishment of a Digital Identification Program under Chapter 526 of the Transportation Code in Texas.
+This program will allow the issuance of various forms of digital identification, including digital driver's licenses, personal identification certificates, handgun licenses, and hunting or fishing licenses.
+The Department of Public Safety (DPS), in consultation with the Parks and Wildlife Department, is tasked with creating this program, which must include a digital identification solution that can be presented on wireless devices and includes necessary authentication and verification processes.
 Importantly, the bill stipulates that no fees will be charged for the issuance of digital identification.

 Statutes affected: Introduced: ()